jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/README.md

 - NCBI pipeline

 ## Assembly characterisation
-- I've had it with dependency hell and trying to do most of the simple characterisations in pure julia with as little package requirements as I can - ideal is zero!
+- Developing a CIRCOS-style visualisation tool in julia

 ## Assembly synteny with other species